GSTT-CSC/gstt-csc.github.io/_team_member/aoife.md

 ---

 ### Bio
-Aoife joined Guy's and St Thomas' NHS Foundation Trust Clinical Scientific Computing Team as a Clinical AI fellow in August 2024 as part of the fellowship administered by the AI Centre for Value Based Healthcare.
+Aoife joined Guy's and St Thomas' NHS Foundation Trust Clinical Scientific Computing Team as a Clinical AI fellow in August 2024.

 She has a background in Paediatric and Adult Emergency Medicine and is working with the ScaphX project team.